yaswanth144/Data-Science-Projects/README.md

 3. **Clustering:** K-Means Clustering and Hierarchical Clustering.

 **HyperParameter Tuning:**
-1. Used GridSearchCV for getting best suitable values for hyperparameters in  Lasso Regression, Ridge Regression, Decision tree, random forest, XGBoost, Adaboost and Catboost.
+Used GridSearchCV for getting best suitable values for hyperparameters in  Lasso Regression, Ridge Regression, Decision tree, random forest, XGBoost, Adaboost and Catboost.

+**Deployment:**
+Used Flask Framework for deployment.